-The scene where Denham, Driscoll and the crew fall into a pit filled with giant bugs is a reference to a scene in the original King Kong (1933), where the crew fell into a pit and were devoured by giant spiders, which was cut after many members of preview audiences ran out of the theater in horror during the scene.
+The scene where Denham, Driscoll, and the crew fall into a pit filled with giant bugs, is a reference to a scene in the original King Kong (1933), where the crew fell into a pit, and were devoured by giant spiders, which was cut after many members of preview audiences ran out of the theater in horror during the scene.
 The original scene has never been found.

 Andy Serkis essentially had to play King Kong twice.
-First, alongside Naomi Watts in a makeshift gorilla outfit so his co-star had something to react to.
+First, alongside Naomi Watts in a makeshift gorilla outfit, so his co-star had something to react to.
 Then, once principal photography was completed, he had to re-do his performance, this time in a motion capture suit.

-Besides studying wild gorillas in Rwanda in order to be able to mimic their movements and behavior; Andy Serkis also developed a close friendship with a female gorilla called Zaire at a zoo near London.
+Besides studying wild gorillas in Rwanda, in order to be able to mimic their movements and behavior, Andy Serkis also developed a close friendship with a female gorilla called Zaire at a zoo near London.

 On April Fools Day 2005, Peter Jackson posted an elaborate practical joke, which he posted on a web diary.
-He "revealed" that they were already starting production on "King Kong: Son Of Kong" and "King Kong: Into the Wolf's Lair".
-Both films, supposedly to be released in 2006, contained the principal characters riding Son of Kong, strapping machine guns to his back and fighting Adolf Hitler's genetically mutated creatures.
-The film was going to be produced under the banner of "Big Primate Productions".
+He "revealed" that they were already starting production on "King Kong: Son Of Kong" and "King Kong: Into the Wolf's Lair."
+Both films, supposedly to be released in 2006, contained the principal characters riding Son of Kong, strapping machine guns to his back, and fighting Adolf Hitler's genetically mutated creatures.
+The film was going to be produced under the banner of "Big Primate Productions."

 Adrien Brody was the first and only choice for hero Jack Driscoll.
 While Brody was under the impression that he was competing with other actors for the role, he was quickly informed by the producers that they were only interested in him.
 He signed on before the script was written.

 Considering the film's running time, it could have possibly been longer.
-According to the book The Making of King Kong, there was a scene written and filmed where Denham, Driscoll and the Venture crew build rafts to cross the swamp, only to be attacked by an aquatic creature (a "Piranhadon").
+According to the book, "The Making of King Kong", there was a scene written and filmed, where Denham, Driscoll, and the S.S.
+Venture crew build rafts to cross the swamp, only to be attacked by an aquatic creature (a "Piranhadon").
 This scene ended up being included in the extended edition of the film.
 There was also mention of a scene where Lumpy the cook shoots a large flightless bird.

-(at around 1h) As the Skull Island natives are attacking Ann, Jack, and Carl, look closely at the old witch doctor woman's right hand as she's chanting and approaching Ann: she's giving Ann the finger.
+(At around one hour) As the Skull Island natives are attacking Ann, Jack, and Carl, look closely at the old witch doctor woman's right hand as she's chanting and approaching Ann: she's giving Ann the finger.